 An overall solid Rumble, but I think the women’s one was way better here.

 Despite some predictable outcomes in the title matches, WWE definitely started out on a high note with their first pay-per-view of 2019.

 The Women’s Royal Rumble was the best match of the night, especially with Becky Lynch winning here.
 The Men’s Rumble was solid too and the picked the right guy to win in Seth Rollins.
 Erick Rowan joining Daniel Bryan was interesting to see as WWE look to build on his heel persona.
 The Universal title match was better than expected, giving Finn Bálor some offense against Brock Lesnar.
-On top of that, both women’s title and Cruserweight championships matches were great also.
-An overall good start for the WWE PPV’s.
-Now, we move on to the Elimination Chamber February 17.
+On top of that, both women’s titles and Cruiserweight championships matches were great also.
+An overall good start for WWE PPV’s.
+Now, we move on to the Elimination Chamber on February 17.